-China Tries To Control Travel In And Out Of Wuhan To Stem Coronavirus Spread
+1st Case Of New Coronavirus Detected In U.S.

 "The Wuhan airport, it's like a war zone because it's all controlled with all the security, all the medical staff," Linfa Wang, a virologist at Duke-National University of Singapore, tells NPR.
 "You line up and then you go through group by group."

-The World Health Organization says the virus likely first spread to humans through transmission from an animal.
+The World Health Organization says the virus likely first spread to humans through transmission from an animal at a live animal market in Wuhan.

 On Monday, a Chinese government epidemiologist appeared on television and stated that there was evidence the virus could be transmitted from human to human.
 "The concern with that is that it can basically go viral," Beaubien reports.
 The coronavirus is also raising concerns because it has shown to spread in medical environments – among people who are likely taking appropriate precautions to avoid infection.